 How did I find swimming with the whale sharks?

 Honestly?
 It was a hectic, rushed and stressful experience.
 There were probably about 7 whale sharks swimming about in total.
 But with everyone trying to get near them and to take the perfect photo (us included), it was a scrappy experience in the water.
-This, together with the Chinese tourists who kept shouting loudly and refusing to let go of the boat whilst in the water and kicking about, made it a frustrating experience.
+This, together with some tourists who kept shouting loudly and refusing to let go of the boat whilst in the water and kicking about, made it a frustrating experience.

 However, we did get a peaceful minute or two with the sharks and that was momentarily magical.